Witiko/doctoral-thesis/defense.md

 Now that we have properly represented math information, we need to retrieve it.
-In the picture, you can see the general architecture of a math-aware search engine, where we first index the representations then allow the user to search for answers using queries.
+In the picture, you can see the general architecture of a math-aware search engine, where we first index the representations and then allow the user to search for answers using queries.
 This does not seem too different from information retrieval in general, but the devil is in the detail.

 Although math information retrieval also focuses on the retrieval of documents, other *retrieval units* of interest include math formulae and math statements